shahadIbrahim2/simple-linear-regression-project-house-pricing/README.md

 # simple-linear-regression-projects-

-### in this repostry i will  add all the simple linear regression projects that I worked on to develop my understanding
+### As I worked on linear regression projects to better understand it, I will include all those projects here